How Long Should a Book Chapter Be?

 “Racial Segregation?
 Slavery?
 Why you bitch-made motherfucker, I know goddamn well your parents raised you better than that!
 So let’s get this hanging party started.”

 Hilarious isn’t it?
-Ending a chapter with humour is a great way to get the reader to keep reading.
+Ending a chapter with humor is a great way to get the reader to keep reading.